Sachaa-Thanasius/defer-imports/README.rst

 - Python implementation–agnostic, in theory

-    - The only dependency is on globals() at module scope to maintain its current API: specifically, that its return value will be a read-through, *write-through*, dict-like view of the module globals, and that locals() will return the same thing.
+    - The only dependency is on locals() at module scope to maintain its current API: specifically, that its return value will be a read-through, *write-through*, dict-like view of the module locals.

 - Not that slow, especially with support from bytecode caching
 - Doesn't support lazy importing in class or function scope